 How to Tell if Ramen Noodles Have Gone Bad

-So before you prepare the broth and all the food you want to add to the bowl, it makes sense to make sure the noodles are fresh, right?
+So before you prepare the broth, the miso paste (if you use it), and all the food you want to add to the bowl, it makes sense to make sure the noodles are fresh, right?

 When it comes to instant dried noodles, as long as moisture didn’t get to the package, they should be just fine.